OctopusDeploy/ASP.NET-Deployment-Book/manuscript/chapter2.md

 @"%DNX_PATH%" --project "%~dp0packages\MyApp-DNX\1.0.0\root" --configuration Debug MyApp %*
 ```

-The MyApp file without the extension is a shell script, so the same application can run on Linux:
+The `MyApp` file without the extension is a shell script, so the same application can run on Linux (again, snipped):

 ```
 exec "dnx" --project "$DIR/packages/MyApp-DNX/1.0.0/root" --configuration Debug MyApp "$@"